 For in-depth help, read Six Steps for Running a Successful Disaster Relief Fund.

 Dave raised $3,000 to go directly to Hands of Light, a disaster relief non-profit organization that was in the midst of supplying key resources and medical treatment to residents of the area.

 A flood, hurricane, tornado, or any other natural disaster can strike without any warning and leave immense tragedy in its wake, but recovering and rebuilding after such a disaster can be accomplished through a communal effort.
 If you are faced with such a tragedy, remember there are disaster recovery resources and lifelines for you.
 And for those of us who are lucky enough to avoid a natural disaster, there’s still some way to help others that may have been less fortunate.
 The key thing to remember is to act quickly and ask for help from all networks available to you.

 Rebuild your community using our disaster relief guide

-You can launch a GoFundMe emergency crowdfunding fundraiser now and start working towards recovery and relief efforts.
+You can launch a GoFundMe emergency fundraiser now and start working towards recovery and relief efforts.